Headaches are widely viewed as a common side effect of birth control pills. But is the pill itself to blame for your headache?

 Progestin-only pill packs don’t contain inactive or reminder pills.
 You take the minipill every day.
 These may be a better option for you if your body can’t tolerate estrogen.

-Fluctuations in hormone levels caused by the menstrual cycle can trigger headaches for some women.
-For some of these women, birth control pills can actually help reduce how painful these headaches are and how often they occur.
+Fluctuations in hormone levels caused by the menstrual cycle can trigger headaches for some people.
+For some of these people, birth control pills can actually help reduce how painful these headaches are and how often they occur.
 This is because the pills can even out their estrogen levels.

 Birth control pills aren’t strictly to blame for this.
 Whether you’re taking birth control pills or not, the reduction in estrogen that accompanies menstrual bleeding may put your body into a kind of hormonal withdrawal.